tari-project/rfcs/src/RFC-0120_Consensus.md

 The [PoW] MUST contain the following:

-* accumulated_monero_difficulty as an unsigned 64-bit integer.
-* accumulated_blake_difficulty as an unsigned 64-bit integer.
 * pow_algo as an enum (0 for Monero, 1 for Sha3).
-* pow_data as an array of unsigned 8-bit integers (bytes) in little-endian format.
+* pow_data for Monero blocks as an array of unsigned 8-bit integers (bytes) in little-endian format, containing the Monero merge-mining Proof-of-Work data.
+  * the RandomX seed, stored as `randomx_key` within the Monero block, must have not been first seen in a block with confirmations more than `max_randomx_seed_height`.
+* pow_data for Sha3 blocks must be empty.

 #### Difficulty Calculation
 [target difficulty]: #target-difficulty "Target Difficulty"